 HUD requires that extremely low-income (ELI) families make up at least 75% of the families admitted to the HCV program during the PHA's fiscal year.
-ELI families are those with annual incomes at or below 30% of the area median income.
+ELI families are defined as families whose income does not exceed the higher of 30 percent of the area median income or the federal poverty level.
 To ensure this requirement is met, a PHA may skip non-ELI families on the waiting list in order to select an ELI family.